SDBrett/jekyllblog/_posts/2015-07-12-ccna-home-lab.md

 {% endhighlight %}

-Getting communication between the Debian VM and the devices took a bit of effort, but wasn&#8217;t too bad.
+Getting communication between the Debian VM and the devices took a bit of effort, but wasn';t too bad.

 Adding a VM to GNS3 is a very simple process.
 Go to Edit > Preferences > VirtualBox VMs > New.
 Then just select the VM you want to add and your done.